siffiejoe/lua-annotate/doc/readme.txt

 ###                    The annotate.help Module                    ###

-The `annotate.help` module registers itself with the `annotate` module when require'd to provide interactive help for all functions with an annotation.
+The `annotate.help` module registers itself with the `annotate` module when require'd to provide interactive help for all Lua values with an annotation.
 It can also wrap other help modules (like e.g.
 [ihelp][10]) to delegate help requests for values *not* having a docstring.